The 5 essential metrics for community engagement

 (250 - 90) / 200 x 100 = 80% Retention in January

-So, as you can see, the retention rate looks at the number of community members that return to the community space within a specific amount of time, whilst excluding newly acquired members from the calculation.
-This is an essential metric for measuring depth of community engagement and determining whether your community is delivering something of value to its members.
+So, as you can see, it looks at the number of community members that return to the community space within a specific amount of time while excluding newly acquired members from the calculation.

-If you have a high rate of retention, it means your community is delivering value to its members and offering them something that makes them want to come back.
-Conversely, if you have a low rate of retention, it means your community is not delivering value to its members, giving them no reason to come back.
+If you have a high retention rate, it means your community is delivering value to its members and offering them something that makes them want to come back.
+Conversely, if you have a low retention rate, it means your community is not delivering value to its members, giving them no reason to return.

 How we use it at Disciple:

-At Disciple, we always present this information to our customers on their own app retention dashboard, so they know whether their content and their community is delivering value to its members.
+We always present this information to our customers on their own app retention dashboard.
+This way, they know whether their content delivers value to its members.

 The limitations: